jina-ai/docs/chapters/evaluation/index.rst

 Motivation
 --------------------

-For any search system, measuring system performance is critical, and so it is for Jina.
+In Jina, just like in any search system, it's critical to measure system performance.

-Generally, evaluation is about computing a difference between an output and a desired "ideal" results, users generally place an emphasis on evaluating final document ranking results using information retrieval metrics, such as Precision, Recall, mAP or nDCG.
+Generally, evaluation is about computing the difference between an output and ideal results, users generally place an emphasis on evaluating final document ranking results using information retrieval metrics, such as Precision, Recall, mAP or nDCG.
-However, it ignores the fact that a search system is often composed by multiple components, whereas evaluation on the final results hardly reveal useful insights about the system.
+However, it ignores the fact that a search system is often composed of multiple components, whereas evaluation on the final results hardly reveals useful insights about the system.
 Jina allows the user to evaluate any part of the system with arbitrary metrics.